 Go to your GST Return.
 If you’ve entered your GST settings, it will show the current GST period.

-- Use the GST Audit Report to scan down through all your transactions entered in that period to make sure everything you expect to be report in this period has been, and at the right tax rate.
+- Use the GST Audit Report to scan down through all your transactions entered in that period, and make sure everything you're reporting on for the period is there, at the right tax rate.

-- Copy relevant figures from your Xero return to the return you'll submit to Inland Revenue. in Xero onto the form to be submitted to your tax authority.
-Then ‘Publish’ your report in Xero to end the GST period which reloads the GST Return ready for the next period.
+- Publish your report in Xero to end the GST period.
+This reloads the GST Return ready for the next period.